 But once you get your debts paid off, that doesn't mean you're done.

-So What’s the Next Step to Get Out of Debt?
+So What's the Next Step for Getting Out of Debt?

 At this point you have no debt (except maybe for a mortgage.
-I’ll get to that later in the series), and you’re no longer using any credit whatsoever.
-It feels great to finally have some breathing room financially, so your mind starts working overtime, thinking what you could do with all that extra money.
+I'll get to that later in the series), and you're no longer using credit whatsoever.
+It feels great to finally have some financial breathing room, so your mind starts working overtime, thinking what you could do with all that extra money.

 Whoa there buster, slow down!

-Don’t start thinking about Jimmy Choo’s or custom fitted golf clubs just yet.
-Upping your lifestyle or buying a bunch of stuff is not where your head needs to be right now.
-You still have more to do.
+Don't start thinking about Jimmy Choo's or custom fitted golf clubs just yet.
+Increasing your lifestyle or buying a bunch of stuff is not where your head needs to be right now.
+You still have more work to do.

-So now what do you do with all the money you’ve been sending in to pay off debt every month?
+So now what do you do with all the money you've been using to pay off debt every month?

-Now it’s time to add to your small emergency fund, and start building a much larger emergency fund that is equal to at least 3-6 months of your household expenses, kept in easily accessible cash investments such as a savings or money market account.
+Now it's time to add to your small emergency fund.
+You will start building a much larger emergency fund equal to at least 3-6 months of your household expenses.
+You should keep in easily accessible cash accounts such as a savings or money market account.